ChuckleWacker/VBS/README.md

-# Python Scripts
+# VBS Scripts

-Just some ideas.
+Just some scripts that have been useful for work tasks.